Download: ECOEC 2018 report [PDF, 1047 KB]

 development, able to overcome the gap/divide between sporadic “activism” and the

 ordinary world.
-The process of building a culture of resistance (or of
+The process of building a culture of resistance (or of resistances, in order

 to underline the plurality and possibilities of the struggles) can be assisted through the

-discover–engage–transform.
+process of discover–engage–transform.
 For this reason, all the activities in ECOEC were

 shaped around a framework of discovery, engagement, and transformation.
 The first step